FAIMS/Fieldmark-Documentation/docs/intro/mapping.md

 By default, Fieldmark will display a base map sourced from [OpenStreetMap](https://www.openstreetmap.org/) for any map field.
 (You must connect to the internet before going offline to see the map.)

-Functionality to display custom geotiffs is currently in Beta testing.
+Functionality to display custom geotiffs is currently in beta testing.

 ## Export

 Geospatial data will be exported in .kml and .geojson formats.

-Fieldmark can capture geospatial data in two ways: